MapQuest/MapQuest-Mapnik-Style/README.txt

 OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

 This stylesheet uses features only available in mapnik builds with libxml2 as the XML parser.
-Furthermore, there are other features that necessitate an upgrade to at least mapnik 0.6.1

-More details coming soon
+Furthermore, there are other features that necessitate an upgrade to at least mapnik 0.8.0